 Most individuals choose between Chapter 7 and Chapter 13 bankruptcy.
 Both have unique features that help filers solve particular problems.
 For instance, in a Chapter 13 bankruptcy, you can catch up on missed mortgage or auto loan payments and prevent a home foreclosure or car repossession.
 Chapter 7 bankruptcy doesn’t have a similar option.
 For more details, see When Chapter 13 Bankruptcy Is Better Than Chapter 7 Bankruptcy.

 2. Analyze your debt.

-Before you file, you'll need to know how much property you own and how much of it is exempt.
-This will factor into the amount you'll have to pay under a Chapter 13 bankruptcy plan.
+Before you file, you'll need to know how much property you own and how much of it you can protect using bankruptcy exemptions.
+Although you can keep all property, you must pay certain creditors an amount equal to the value of your nonexempt property.
+You’ll factor the nonexempt property value into the amount you'll pay in the Chapter 13 bankruptcy plan.

 5. Fill out the bankruptcy forms.

 Once you've determined that you qualify, you must enter all of your financial data on official bankruptcy forms and draft your repayment plan.
 (To learn more, see Completing the Bankruptcy Forms.)